+Katie Redford '90

-Katie Redford '90 EarthRights International, attorney
+Katie Redford '90

+EarthRights International, attorney

-In 1994, international law hadn't caught up with global corporations.
-So Katie Redford '90 co-founded EarthRights International and started taking organizations like the International Finance Corporation and Unocal Oil Company to court, holding them accountable for environmental damage and human rights abuses committed on their watch-she won.
-And it's a passion she pursues to this day.
+In 1994, international law hadn't caught up

+with global corporations.
+So Katie Redford

+'90 cofounded EarthRights International

+and started taking organizations like the

+International Finance Corporation and

+Unocal Oil Company to court, holding them

+accountable for environmental damage and

+human rights abuses committed on their

+watch - she won.